dorkodu/superpage/README.md

-# Superpage
+# SuperPage

-Superpage is a simple, fast and lightweight, which means an awesome PHP router!<br>
+SuperPage is a simple, fast and lightweight, which means an awesome PHP router!<br>

 ## Features